HEALTH AND SAFETY PROTOCOLS

-In the event that an individual submits a symptom questionnaire reporting coronavirus-like symptoms, begins to experience symptoms during league activities, or tests positive for COVID-19, the individual must be relocated to a new room immediately, self-isolate, and comply with all requests and tests from medical professionals.
+In the event that an individual tests positive for COVID-19, the individual must self-isolate, and comply with all requests and tests from medical professionals.
 The individual is prohibited from participating in any league activities until cleared by the medical team for re-entry.

-Individuals who test positive for COVID-19 and are symptomatic are required to remain in isolation for a minimum of 10 days after onset of symptoms.
-Individuals will be monitored frequently and tested regularly by a medical professional to make a determination on when the player can re-enter competition.
-The player is required to test negative for COVID-19 on two consecutive tests, administered at least 24 hours apart.
+Individuals who test positive for COVID-19 and are symptomatic are required to remain in isolation for a minimum of 5 days after onset of symptoms.
+Individuals will be monitored frequently by a medical professional to make a determination on when the player can re-enter competition.

 Individuals who test positive for COVID-19 but are asymptomatic must also enter into isolation for a minimum of 5 days and comply with all requests and tests from medical professionals.
 Should the individual develop symptoms during the quarantine period, they will then be monitored as a symptomatic individual.

 Athletes who must observe isolation protocols during the season may be replaced by an alternative player, depending on the nature, timing, and duration of the infection, as well as the needs of the roster.
 Once the athlete recovers, they are permitted to re-enter competition and resume accumulating points from where they left off.

 Once cleared, the individual must continue to wear a face mask at all times for 5 days, maintain 6 feet of distance from others whenever possible, and practice good personal hygiene.
 Once this period has ended, the individual may participate in practices and games without wearing a mask.